wmdataphys/Deep_hpDIRC/README.md

 This repository contains all the necessary files for running the hpDIRC fast simulation.
 I've organized them in a way that should be easy to modify and generate new simulations based on your needs.

 Note: The generations will not be performed bar-by-bar, but at fixed regions of momentum and theta.
-We are using two conditionals for the simulation, as it is set up with φ = 0.
+We are using two conditionals for the simulation, as it is set up with $\phi = 0$.
 This setup should be fine for now, and we can make use of symmetry arguments..

 ### **What You Will Need:**